Dry Skin - Patients ask Dr. Ringpfeil answers

 Please feel free to use the blog below to share information about Dry Skin or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

-Dry skin, also known as xerosis, is a common complaint during cold weather, in arid climates and among the elderly.
-It is caused by water loss from the uppermost layer of the skin, the stratum corneum.
-Environmental factors such as low humidity and excessive exposure to soaps and detergents can foster water loss through damaging the skin barrier.
-Dry skin is often itchy and xerosis is the most common cause of itchy skin.
-Dry skin becomes more prevalent during winter months because exposure to both cold windy air and indoor heating is drying to the skin.
+It is common for people to experience dry skin during cold weather, in arid climates, and as they age.
+It is caused by a loss of water from the top layer of the skin, the stratum corneum.
+Factors such as low humidity and excessive exposure to soaps and detergents can cause water loss by damaging the skin's barrier.

-If a patient follows the above recommendations but dry skin persists, evaluation by a dermatology professional may be needed to discover the reason for the persistent xerosis.
+In the event that the patient follows the above recommendations but the dry skin persists, a dermatologist may be necessary to determine the cause of the persistent xerosis.

 Dr. Ringpfeil,